 What makes it unique for me is that you can see amazing jazz artists up close and intimate – during the 2 hour concert you can be sitting within feet of the performers.
 You don’t need to be a massive jazz fan to be blown away by the experience.
 The programme changes every week; each group plays for 7 nights in a row, from 21:00 – 23:00.
 Ticket prices depend on who’s playing, and range from 10 – 25 euros.

 Try an excellent fixed price lunch menu on the terraza now the good weather is here.
 It’s a great spot to sit outside, right by Plaza de Santa Ana and the popular Calle Huertas.
-Inside is air-conditioned if the heat gets too much for you – we are up to 38º in the second week of June and it’s no joke.
+Inside is air-conditioned if the heat gets too much for you.

 At night the menu features some sandwiches named after Spanish Jazz legends such as the great Tete Montoliu, a blind Catalan pianist sadly no longer with us, or Javier Colina, one of the world’s best double bassists.
-There is also a really decent cocktail menu.
+They serve a great selection of beer and very decent wines as well as cocktails.